 \subsection{Overview}

 In this paper, we propose a novel approach to distinguish undetected faults and cyberattacks utilizing both physical-side measurements and cyberspace information.
-In particular, a virtual physical variable-oriented taint analysis technique, \textit{PVOTA} is introduced to generate dependency graphs, and a set of domain-specific patterns is derived from the physical side and cyberspace information to capture distinct characteristics of individual causes.
-Specifically, the proposed approach consists of two main phases: graph building and pattern matching, as illustrated in Figure~\ref{fig:overview}.
-In the graph builder component, at first, virtual physical variable(s) are collected from the incident report.
-Next, two dependency subgraphs - upper subgraph (\textit{USG}) and lower subgraph (\textit{LSG}) - are constructed based on these variables using backward taint tracking and forward taint tracking, respectively.
-After that, a new algorithm is developed to remove less important nodes from the subgraphs using a set of context-dependent operations.
-At the beginning of the pattern-matching phase, incident-related paths in the USG and the LSG are selected based on a sequence of events recorded during the system failure.
-Then, each node of these paths is traversed to find matched patterns to determine the root cause.
-In the following two subsections, each component is explained in detail.
+In particular, a virtual physical variable-oriented taint analysis technique, \textit{PVOTA}, is introduced to generate dependency graphs, and a set of domain-specific patterns is derived from physical-side measurements and cyberspace information to capture the distinct characteristics of individual causes.
+Specifically, the proposed approach consists of two main phases: (i) graph building, and (ii) graph traversal and pattern-based analysis, as illustrated in Figure~\ref{fig:overview}.
+In the graph-building phase, virtual physical variable(s) are first collected from the incident report.
+Next, two dependency subgraphs—the upper subgraph (\textit{USG}) and lower subgraph (\textit{LSG})—are constructed based on these variables using backward and forward taint tracking, respectively.
+Subsequently, a graph simplification algorithm is applied to remove less important nodes from the subgraphs using a set of context-dependent operations.
+At the beginning of the second phase, incident-related paths in the \textit{USG} and \textit{LSG} are selected based on a sequence of events recorded during the system failure.
+Then, each node along these paths is traversed to identify matched patterns, which are subsequently used to determine the root cause.
+In the following two subsections, each phase is described in detail.